jamsinclair/jump-n-bump/README.md

 ## Debugging

-To make the level selector work when running index.html, use firefox:
+To make the level selector work locally when running index.html, use firefox:
 * Goto about:config
 * Set privacy.file_unique_origin to false while testing to allow local CORS requests
 * Set back to true after you're done debugging for maximum privacy and security